YanlinTong/MI-HealthyCity/README.md

 Demographic characteristics such as **age**, **gender**, and **race/ethnicity** were incorporated to better understand census-tract composition and its relationship to health outcomes.
 A total of **43 indicators** were identified and categorized into **six domains**, capturing health outcomes, health behaviors, and social determinants of health.
-The data were compiled from **10+ nationwide databases**, including including American Community Survey (ACS) 5-Year Estimates, CDC PLACES: Local Data for Better Health, CDC National Vital Statistics System U.S. Small-Area Life Expectancy Estimates Project (USALEEP), CDC Daily Census Tract-Level Ozone and PM2.5 Concentrations, etc.
+The data were compiled from **10+ nationwide databases**, including ACS 5-Year Estimates, CDC PLACES: Local Data for Better Health, HUD Picture of Subsidized Households, ICPSR National Neighborhood Data Archive, etc.

 ## 📊 Spatial Visualization of Indicators